mukil/dm4-sign-up/README.md

 ## Version history

+**1.5.1** -- Nov 13, 2016

+* Fixes critical error (typo introduced during translations) in password-reset template
+* Extends translatable hints for sign-up and login dialog, added german languaged messages
+* Fixes some typos in user dialogs and the header style on the account-edit template
+* New "API Usage" option now translatable and basically working (see "/sign-up/edit")

 **1.5** -- Aug 05, 2016

 * Translatable (HTML dialogs and Emails) using Javas ResourceBundles mechanism (almost complete)